Have you recently discovered that skin in areas around your body is starting to appear thinner, almost crinkly and tissue-like in texture?

 As time passes, your cell membranes become more permeable.
 As a result, their ability to hold water decreases, which can lead to dry, cracked, crepey skin.
 Make sure your skin stays well hydrated by applying lotion daily.

 Not only does moisturizing with any lotion have a plumping effect since you're restoring moisture to the area, but there's also another way it helps to temporarily de-crepe skin.

 As a lotion dries, the molecules contract, causing a certain amount of tensing or firming—that is until the stuff gets washed off, you sweat, or you put on additional moisturizer.

 Which ingredients to look for in a lotion?
-Glycerin, a gentle base commonly used in sensitive skin cosmetics, grabs water from deeper tissues to soften the top layers.
+Glycerin, a gentle base commonly used in sensitive skin cosmetics, works to pull water toward the tops layers of skin and soften its appearance.
 Another go-to is petrolatum, which effectively traps water next to the skin so that it doesn't escape.

-Finally, dimethicone—an ingredient that’s typically found in pre-makeup primers—is often included in crepey skin creams to temporarily fill in skin cracks and leave a smooth, greaseless feel.
+Finally, dimethicone—an ingredient that’s typically found in pre-makeup primers—is often included in crepey skin creams, since it’s been shown to saturate cracks, without clumps or greasiness.